Kaihanga Pūmanawa Rorohiko

 - software and web development companies that work with film, games and animation

-- private companies such as large retailers or marketing and advertising companies
+- large retailers or marketing and advertising companies

 - government departments and educational institutions.